-You don’t want to get too many newborn sets, as baby’s grow rapidly!
+You don’t want to get too many newborn sets, as babies grow rapidly!
 But also don’t forget that babies tend to throw up on themselves too.

-Again, aim for six 0000 and six 000 singlets, these are great for the warmer weather.
+Again, aim for six 0000 and six 000 singlets.
+These are great for warmer weather.

-Beanies or baby hats help keep your baby warm, especially while you are in hospital.
-Babies lose a lot of heat from their head in the first few weeks.
+Beanies or baby hats help keep your baby warm, especially while you are in the hospital.
+Babies lose a lot of heat from their heads in the first few weeks.

 You can never have enough wraps or muslin cloths!
-They can be used for swaddling, burping, cleaning up sick and to cover yourself if you are breastfeeding in public.
+They can be used for swaddling, burping, cleaning up sick and covering yourself if you are breastfeeding in public.

 Pram / stroller